sendyhalim/blog/content/posts/development-practices/2021-09-18-practical-programming-principles.md

 +++

-This post is meant to be something to held on when there's a split arguments on how to approach things in programming, whatever language, framework, tool it is.
+I hope this post can be something to be held on when there's a split arguments on how to approach things in programming, whatever language, framework, tool it is.
 I hope it can be useful, pick whatever you think suitable for your project/company, take it with a grain of salt.